When you think of insects living in your bed, the first thing that comes to mind might be bed bugs.

 3. Cockroaches

-Cockroaches are one of the most common types of insects that live in beds.
-They are typically dark brown or black in color and can range in size from 1/4 inch to 2 inches in length.
+Cockroaches are one of the most common insect types living in beds.
+They are typically dark brown or black and can range in size from 1/4 inch to 2 inches in length.

-While cockroaches prefer to live outdoors, they will often come into homes and other structures looking for food and water.
+While cockroaches prefer to live outdoors, they will often enter homes and other structures to find food and water.

 If a cockroach infestation is present in your bed, you may find them during the day or at night, as they are nocturnal and active when the lights are off.

-Cockroaches can also be attracted to dirty or cluttered areas, so keeping your bed area clean and free of clutter is important.
+Cockroaches can also be attracted to dirty or cluttered areas, so it’s important to keep your bed area clean and free of clutter.

 To prevent cockroaches from entering your bed, you should seal any cracks or crevices around your bed frame and mattress, vacuum regularly, and eliminate any sources of food or water that could attract them.